An Inspirational Project

 Design Approach: Historical Atmosphere, Symbolism, and Visual Storytelling

-To explore the visual direction of The Alice Network, I created two cover design concepts as part of an experimental design study.
-This allowed me to examine different ways the novel’s historical atmosphere, wartime setting, and themes of secrecy, memory, and courage could be interpreted visually.
+To explore the visual direction of The Alice Network, two cover concepts were developed as part of an experimental design study.
+The objective was to examine different ways of visually communicating the novel’s historical atmosphere, wartime setting, and themes of espionage, resilience, and courage.

 First Cover Design